 LiteratureEffective Scientific Writing: An Advanced Learner's guide to Better

-Target AudienceThis course is only open to students of the two-year Master's programmes
+Target AudienceThis course is only open to students of the Master's programmes

-of the Faculty of Science.
+of the Faculty of Sciences.
 These students are only

 eligible to the course if they have already conducted scientific

 research (e.g. for their Bachelor’s thesis) or if they will be working

 on a research project when taking Scientific Writing in English.